-This video demonstrates the typical non trained protection dog and what it will do when A threat is presented.
-Many believe that because there dog is aggressive toward strangers that it’s a protection dog and will bite when threatened.
+This video demonstrates the typical non-trained protection dog and its response when a threat is presented.
+Many believe that because their dog is aggressive towards strangers that it is naturally a protection dog and will bite when threatened.

 Dog versus Gun ?

 That’s an age old argument that has merited the opinions of many from all walks of life.
 In keeping with the facts, here are a few noteworthy thoughts to churn: